warnotte/NoobSynth3/README.md

 ## Features

 - Modular patching with drag-to-connect cables (double-click near a cable to remove it).
+- Module library lets you add/remove modules and start a new empty rack.
 - AudioWorklet engine (VCO, LFO, VCF, ADSR, Mixer, VCA, Mod VCA, Chorus, Delay, Reverb, Scope, Control IO).
 - Polyphony (1/2/4/8 voices) with voice stealing and per-voice modulation.
 - Control IO with mini keyboard, MIDI input (poly), and a simple sequencer for hands-free auditioning.